quist00/python-humanities-lesson/episodes/03-index-slice-subset.md

 ### Python Syntax Cheat Sheet

 Use can use the syntax below when querying data by criteria from a DataFrame.
-Experiment with selecting various subsets of the "surveys" data.
+Experiment with selecting various subsets of the "works" data.

 - Equals: `==`
 - Not equals: `!=`